 This show marked the beginning of Phish's Baker's Dozen run at Madison Square Garden and consisted of a Coconut donut theme.
 Coconut donuts were given to fans arriving at the venue and the show featured the Phish debuts of Shake Your Coconuts and Coconut.
 The lyrics of Shake Your Coconuts were changed to reference the Baker's Dozen.
 Reba did not have whistling.
 Walls of the Cave contained a Streets of Cairo tease by Trey.
 Mike teased Thread in Tweezer.

 Don't Bogart That Joint was last played on October 31, 2010 (238 shows).
-Piper fetaured Trey on Marimba Lumina and Mike on keyboards.
+Piper featured Trey on Marimba Lumina and Mike on keyboards.
 The third set and encore featured James Casey on saxophone, Natalie Cressman on trombone, Jennifer Hartswick on trumpet, and Andres Forero on percussion with Jeff Tanski also on keyboards for Petrichor and Natalie and Jennifer adding vocals to Petrichor and No Men In No Man's Land.
 Petrichor through Suzy featured dancers on stage.
 During Petrichor the dancers had umbrellas and water marbles fell from above.
 Auld Lang Syne was accompanied by recorded cat and dog noises as cat and dog balloons and raindrop-shaped stress ball fell from the ceiling.

 Sweet Adeline was last played on September 2, 2011 (200 shows).
 Peaches en Regalia was last played on August 28, 2012 (164 shows).
 Secret Smile was last played on July 26, 2013 (141 shows).
 Trey teased It's Your Thing in 46 Days and Dave's Energy Guide in Theme.
 DWD contained an Under Pressure tease from Trey and was unfinished.
 Trey teased WTU? in Fuego.
 Kung was last played on December 31, 2012 (156 shows), was performed over Twenty Years Later in the background, and was quoted in the return to Twenty Years Later.
 Makisupa featured Trey on Marimba Lumina and Mike and Page on percussion.
 Page quoted Makisupa Policeman in the Harry Hood intro.